HibahAhmed/surfs_up/README.md

 - There is not a major difference betweem the max between the two months which demonstrates there isn't a drastic change between the two months.

 ## Summary
+Overall, the results demonstate that both months are relatively similar and there is the chance of promising sales in both month with December being slightly colder.
+To improve the results, there are also other data results that could be used to address the results.